weavedb/zkjson/README.md

   [ 2, 3, 103, 104, 105, 0, 0, 2 ], [ 2, 1, 0, 7 ] ]
 ]
 ```
-Now we are to flatten the entire nested arrays, but each number must be prefixed by the number of digits that contains, otherwise there's no way to tell where to partition the series of digits.
+Now we are to flatten the entire nested arrays, but each number must be prefixed by the number of digits that contains, otherwise, there's no way to tell where to partition the series of digits.
 And here's another tricky part, if the number contains more than 9 digits, you cannot prefix it with 10, 11, 12 ... because when all the numbers are concatenated later, `10` doesn't mean that `10` digits follow, but it means `1` digit follows and it's `0`.
 So we allow max 8 digits in each partition and `9` means there will be another partition(s) following the current one.

 - `123` : `[ 3, 123 ]`
 - `12345678` : `[ 8, 12345678 ]`
 - `1234567890` : `[ 9, 12345678, 2, 90 ]`

-By the way, digits are in fact stored as strings, so a leading 0 won't disapper.
+By the way, digits are in fact stored as strings, so a leading 0 won't disappear.

 - `1234567809` : `[ "9", "12345678", "2", "09" ]`